 And within the first few minutes, Arctic Void has us on a small Norwegian tourist vessel along with, among others, Ray (Michael Weaver, Ouija: Origin of Evil, Ravage) and Alan (Tim Griffin, The Gift, The Collection) who are shooting an episode of their travel show.
 They’re joined by Sean (Justin Huen, Angel of Death, The People I’ve Slept With) a last minute replacement for their usual cameraman who, for reasons unknown, was denied a visa.

 Director Darren Mann (This Cold Life) co-wrote Arctic Void’s script with Michael Weaver and William Paul Jones.
-And it’s obvious it was written with the film’s miniscule budget in mind, apart from the CGI animals there are no effects or action set pieces.
-Instead it relies on dialogue to help establish the characters and drop a few hints about the situation.
+And it’s obvious it was written with the film’s minuscule budget in mind, apart from the CGI animals there are no effects or action set pieces.
+Instead, it relies on dialogue to help establish the characters and drop a few hints about the situation.

-This approach, and the Twilight Zone type of feeling it creates only increases in the second act as the trio spot a town in the distance and use the ship’s raft to go looking for help.
-Needless to say it is also deserted.
+This approach and the Twilight Zone type of feeling it creates only increases in the second act as the trio spots a town in the distance and uses the ship’s raft to go looking for help.
+Needless to say, it is also deserted.
 This was shot at Pyramiden, a mining outpost built by the Swedes and sold to the Soviets before being abandoned in 1998.
 The area’s permanent deep freeze has preserved most of the buildings in the state they were when it was abandoned.
 A few others have been restored as tourist attractions.

 And, to a certain degree that is what seems to be happening to Alan.
 But it’s not just his mental state that’s crumbling.
 His body is showing signs of the same kinds of trauma that the animals are.
 Is that somehow related to the issues that plagued him before he found God and became a husband and father?